Many or all companies we feature compensate us. Compensation and editorial

 How to Get Rid of Sallie Mae Loans

 Sallie Mae is one of the industry’s leading private student loan lenders, originating $6.4 billion in private education loans in 2023.
+However, the company offers no refinancing or consolidation options to change the terms of your loans.

-However, the company currently does not offer any refinancing or consolidation options, meaning if you’re seeking a lower interest rate or want to change your repayment term, you may need to get rid of your Sallie Mae loans by refinancing with another lender.
+If you’re seeking a lower interest rate or want to change your repayment term, you may need to get rid of your Sallie Mae loans by refinancing with another lender.
+Another option is to negotiate your Sallie Mae loan.
+Here’s what you need to know if you hold Sallie Mae loans and need a change.

-When to get rid of Sallie Mae loans by refinancing
+When to get rid of Sallie Mae loans

 If you want to lower your interest rate